Nikki Sixx: Mötley Crüe (1981–present)

 In 1981, Sixx founded Mötley Crüe alongside drummer Tommy Lee.
 They were later joined by guitarist Mick Mars through an ad in the local newspaper, and singer Vince Neil, with whom Lee had attended high school.
 The band self-recorded their debut album, Too Fast for Love, which was subsequently released in November 1981 on the band's own Leathür Records label.
 After signing with Elektra Records, they re-released the same album.
 The band then went on to record and release Shout at the Devil, raising the band to national fame.
 They issued three more albums during the 1980s, Theatre of Pain in 1985, Girls, Girls, Girls in 1987, and Dr. Feelgood in 1989.
 The latter ended up being their most successful record, staying in the charts for 114 weeks after its release.
+The duo of Sixx and Lee are called the "Terror Twins".

 During his time with Mötley Crüe, Sixx became addicted to heroin.
 He is quoted in The Heroin Diaries as saying: "Alcohol, acid, cocaine... they were just affairs.
 When I met heroin it was true love."
 He estimates he overdosed "about half a dozen times".
 On December 23, 1987, Sixx overdosed on heroin and was reportedly declared clinically dead for two minutes before a paramedic revived him with two syringes full of adrenaline.

 After releasing the compilation album Decade of Decadence in 1991, Neil left the group, and was replaced by John Corabi, who formerly served with The Scream.
 They released one self titled album with Corabi, in 1994, before firing him in 1996.
 Afterwards, they reunited with Neil, with whom they released Generation Swine in 1997.

-Sixx had become controversial for an incident during a Mötley Crüe concert at Greensboro Coliseum on October 30, 1997, in which he used racial epithets while goading the audience to physically attack a black security guard for repeatedly attacking a female fan.
-In May 2001, Sixx addressed the issue, and claimed he had apologized to the victim of the incident.